Aspect 1: Paston Performances

 This page enables you to enjoy a little of one event.
 In October 2008, the Society presented an evening of traditional music and readings from the Paston Letters.

 On page 14 of the book of the book there is a short piece about traditional Norfolk valentines - and here you can hear one which is preserved amongst the Paston letters, from Margery Brews to John Paston III.
-We've simply called it A Paston Valentine; click to see and hear it.
+We've simply called it VIDEO12; click to see and hear it.